damilarelana/ANN-GradientDescent/README.md

-# Artificial Neural Network [ANN]
+### Artificial Neural Network [ANN]

-## Here we seek to build ANN models without the use of frameworks
+A machine learning algorithm that implements gradient descent and backpropagation training methods, from first principles - without recourse to frameworks.
+The code performs training and accuracy prediction using the MNIST dataset.
+[Machine Learning, Python, Numpy, Matplotlib, Scikit-Learn]